-I laser cut the acrylic, etch a 1x1' grid in the wood base, also etch guides for the placement of the 3' wood cubes.
+I laser cut the acrylic, etch a 1x1' grid in the wood base, and also etch guides for the placement of the 3' wood cubes.

-Pasted and screwed the cubes accordingly, then I place this piece back in the laser cut in order to etch a guide-mark for the holes of the screws.
+Pasted and screwed the cubes accordingly, then I place this piece back in the laser cut in order to etch a guide mark for the holes of the screws.

-After doing the initial holes in the cubes I cover then with a silver gorilla tape to follow the aesthetic aspect of my design.
-Then I painted the base with thin layer of acrylic silver paint and I replace the original pen holder attachment with a tube clamp that helped me to hold the ironing tip.
+After doing the initial holes in the cubes I cover them with a silver gorilla tape to follow the aesthetic aspect of my design.
+Then I painted the base with a thin layer of acrylic silver paint and I replace the original pen holder attachment with a tube clamp that helped me to hold the ironing tip.